 Obviously untrue as it is, we could apply a bit of mental self-deception to persuade ourselves that, ‘Look, animals are competing and fighting all the time so that’s our animal heritage as well’!
 Basically, just overlook the fact that we have loving moral instincts and determinedly embrace the ‘savage instincts’ excuse!
 Unsurprisingly really, given the agony of our predicament, when we humans become psychologically cornered, any excuse will do, we just need to come up with one—and that’s what we did with the ‘savage instincts’ excuse.

-Again, as Tony Gowing said in the second video/essay of this series, this excuse that we have savage animal instincts that are driven by a need to reproduce our genes like other animals is the excuse that virtually everyone has been using for our competitive and aggressive behaviour.
+Again, as I said in the second video/essay of this series, this excuse that we have savage animal instincts that are driven by a need to reproduce our genes like other animals is the excuse that virtually everyone has been using for our competitive and aggressive behaviour.
 We deluded ourselves that other animals constantly compete and fight with each other in an effort to make sure they reproduce their genes, and that’s what our forebears did, and so that is where our brutal competitive and aggressive nature comes from, which we—‘we’ being our conscious self—supposedly have to spend our whole lives trying to control.

-But again, as Tony pointed out, the ‘savage instincts’ theory is simply not true, it’s just a convenient excuse we came up with.
+But again, as I pointed out, the ‘savage instincts’ theory is simply not true, it’s just a convenient excuse we came up with.
 Firstly, we humans don’t have savage competitive and aggressive instincts, we have cooperative and loving moral instincts, the voice or expression of which we call our conscience; recall Darwin’s words: ‘The moral sense perhaps affords the best and highest distinction between man and the lower animals.’
-And secondly, as Tony also pointed out, words used to describe human behaviour such as egocentric, arrogant, inspired, depressed, deluded, pessimistic, optimistic, hateful, cynical, mean, immoral, brilliant, guilt-ridden, evil, psychotic or neurotic, all recognise the involvement of OUR species’ fully conscious thinking mind.
+And secondly, words used to describe human behaviour such as egocentric, arrogant, inspired, depressed, deluded, pessimistic, optimistic, hateful, cynical, mean, immoral, brilliant, guilt-ridden, evil, psychotic or neurotic, all recognise the involvement of OUR species’ fully conscious thinking mind.
 They demonstrate that there is a psychological dimension to our behaviour; that we don’t suffer from a genetic-opportunism-driven ‘animal condition’, but the psychologically troubled HUMAN CONDITION.

 Further, if we do have cooperative and loving moral instincts (which, as Darwin said, we do), and not competitive and aggressive ones like other animals, then those cooperative and loving instincts must have come from a time when our forebears—presumably our distant ape ancestors—lived cooperatively and lovingly.
 And in fact, our ape ancestors did live cooperatively and lovingly, and I’ll explain shortly how they managed to achieve that wonderful gentle, sharing, cooperative and peaceful way of living that Moses, Hesiod and Plato, and many other great thinkers of old, recognised they did live like.